yurisuika/Compost/README.md

 **Compost** is a Fabric/Forge mod for Minecraft that makes composters turn your food waste into whatever you want!
 Have you ever thought that bone meal wasn't quite the right product that a composter should bring to the game?
 Well, now you can change the composter to produce dirt, apples, or even diamonds!
 Bring out the true essence of a composter and get dirty!

-Compost now features JSON configurability!
-The default config has entries for both dirt and bone meal, but you can make it whatever you want!
+Compost 2.x brings configurability to another level, literally!
+You can now have different configurations based on the world name.
+The default configuration has entries for both dirt and bone meal, but you can make it whatever you want!
 Simply set the item name, the chance, and the min/max range for the number of items to be dropped!
 You can have as many entries as you desire!

-While Compost can be ran only server-side, you may want to run it on your client as well for its <a href="https://www.curseforge.com/minecraft/mc-mods/roughly-enough-items">Roughly Enough Items</a> integration!

 #### Compiling

-To build from source you will need have JDK 17 to compile and, optionally, Git to clone the repository.
+To build from source you will need have JDK 21 to compile and, optionally, Git to clone the repository.
 Otherwise, download the archive and just run `./gradlew build` from the root project folder.

 When using Git, just choose a directory you wish to keep the project root folder in, decide which branch you wish to compile, and then run these commands: